-AAA Scholarship Foundation (AAA) is a 501 (c)(3) nonprofit organization and state approved Scholarship Funding Organization (SFO) that exclusively serves eligible low-income children through the Florida Tax Credit Scholarship Program which allows any company that pays Florida corporate income tax to redirect up to 100 percent of its tax liability to AAA in order to fund K-12 education scholarships for eligible, low-income children.
+AAA Scholarship Foundation (AAA) is a 501 (c)(3) nonprofit organization and state approved Scholarship Funding Organization (SFO) that exclusively serves eligible low-income children through the Florida Tax Credit Scholarship Program which allows any company that pays Florida corporate income tax to redirect up to 100 percent of its tax liability to AAA in order to fund K-12 education scholarships for eligible children.
 It costs you NO extra dollars – the legislature has made it possible for your company to earmark up to 100 percent of its state corporate income tax liability to fund low-income student scholarships.

 The process to enroll is very simple.
 Just click on this link to visit the FL DOR’s web application and choose AAA Scholarship Foundation under the Contribution Section.
 Once you have received your approval, you can remit up to that amount directly to AAA via check, wire or ACH by the last day of your fiscal year.
 You may apply more than once for credits during the year for a maximum of 100 percent of your net state corporate income tax.
 You will receive a written acknowledgement from AAA.
 A copy of the acknowledgement must be included with your tax return to support the amount of tax credit taken.
-It’s important to remember that the approval process does not oblige you to remit the funds to AAA-it is merely a way for the DOR to ensure that the annual maximum ($559 million for 2016) in tax credits is not over-subscribed.
+It’s important to remember that the approval process does not oblige you to remit the funds to AAA-it is merely a way for the DOR to ensure that the annual maximum ($874 for 2022) in tax credits is not over-subscribed.

 Upon completing your enrollment on the DOR website, please send your DOR confirmation e-mail to Kim Dyson at Kim@aaascholarships.org and she will send you a payment reminder and remittance instructions.
 Once you receive your approval letter from the DOR, payments can be made by check, wire or ACH.
 Payments must be made by the last day of your fiscal year.